 The perfect start!
 Producing a city winner with his first runner – Freeman – Lean Mean Machine finished his first season as he started with Material Dream ending her first campaign unbeaten, while Title Fighter – a winner at Moonee Valley on debut in July – and The Longest Yard also completing 2022/23 with a clean sheet.

-The ONLY dual Group-winning son of the Champion First and Second Season Sire Zoustar at stud and the best son of Zoustar to stand in Queensland, Lean Mean Machine has been supported by many of Australia’s leading breeders over his first two seasons at stud, including Emmanuel Bloodstock, Erinvale Thoroughbreds, Glastonbury Farms, Goldin Farms, Kambula Stud, Makybe Racing & Breeding, Phoenix Broodmare Farm, Ponderosa Park, Raffles Racing, Seymour Bloodstock, Swettenham Stud, Yarradale Stud and Yulong Investment.
+The ONLY dual Group-winning son of the Champion First and Second Season Sire Zoustar at stud and the best son of Zoustar to stand in Queensland, Lean Mean Machine has been supported by many of Australia’s leading breeders since retiring to stud, including Emmanuel Bloodstock, Erinvale Thoroughbreds, Glastonbury Farms, Goldin Farms, Kambula Stud, Makybe Racing & Breeding, Phoenix Broodmare Farm, Ponderosa Park, Raffles Racing, Seymour Bloodstock, Swettenham Stud, Yarradale Stud and Yulong Investment.

 Successful on his debut over 1000m, his trainer’s lofty opinion of Lean Mean Machine saw the colt only ever contest black type races from the point on.

 Third in both the Gr.3 ATC Kindergarten Stakes (1100m) and the Gr.3 GCTC Ken Russell Memorial Classic (1200m) at his next two starts, the impressive son of Zoustar then claimed the Gr.2 BRC Sires’ Produce Stakes (1400m), ending his juvenile season out of the top three just once in five starts.